fontainecoutino/MusicDownload/README.md

 ## About The Project

-This script downloads music from Spotify.
-Due to legal reasons, this script is intended for personal use only, and no monetization will be pursued.
+This script downloads music from Spotify with [spotDL](https://github.com/spotDL/spotify-downloader).
+This is mainly for me to remember stuff.

 <!-- GETTING STARTED -->
 ## Getting Started